Glossary

 Raise Isolation

 Section titled “Raise Isolation”Each raise operates with independent reserve collateral accounting, position state, yield strategy routing, and admin controls.
-A failure in one raise does not affect unrelated raises.
+A failure in one raise cannot affect other raises.
 See: Guarantees

 Redeem

 Section titled “Redeem”Exercise principal protection and exit to collateral.
 Implemented by the divest contract function.
-Always available, permissionless, and on-chain.
+Permissionless and on-chain.
 See: Hold, Redeem, and Withdraw

 Reserve

 Section titled “Reserve”The pool of collateral backing investor positions in a raise.
-In normal operation, each investor’s proportional share equals their original deposit.
-In a shortfall, proportional settlement ensures fair distribution.
+Under normal conditions, each investor’s proportional share equals their original deposit.
+In a shortfall, proportional settlement distributes what remains fairly.
 Reserve accounting is per-raise (isolated).
 See: Guarantees

 Strike